XTribe/xtribe_games_manager_framework/README.md

 - Unzip the file.
 - Open a command-line terminal and change directory to the 'master' directory you just unzipped or copy files in a directory of your choice and change to it.
 - Run `npm-install` to install required libraries.
 This will create a 'node_modules' directory, containing Xtribe Manager Library (etsman) and the libraries it depends on.
-- Run `node index.js` to run your manager.
+- Run `nodejs index.js` to run your manager.
-- Visit **http://localhost:9000/** on your browser to check if it is running.
-This is the manager URI to provide to Xtribe while publishing the game.
+- Visit ** http://localhost:11345/ ** on your browser to check if it is running.
+Please notice that Xtribe needs to reach your manager so start it on a server that is someway reachable, that is having an url address or a fixed ip (e.g.:http://yourServerAddressOrIp:11345/).
+This is the Manager URI to provide to Xtribe while publishing the game.
 - Modify **index.js** for customizations.
 - Check out **examples** directory and take a look to code examples to get started about building your own manager.
 <a name="includeapi"><a/>